 Food service at CIU is provided through a contract with Hallmark Management Services, Incorporated.
-Hallmark offers on-campus students a choice of meal-plan options.
-Various plans are available during Summer studies sessions.
+Hallmark offers all on-campus students an unlimited meal plan.
 Off-campus students and guests may purchase meals during regular academic terms.

 Health Services

 An on-campus clinic staffed by a registered nurse and a visiting physician is provided for the health care needs of CIU students.
 Students are responsible for the cost of medicines, physician's fees, testing procedures and hospital charges.